loreanvictor/tmplr/README.md

 <br/>

-> When executed without a parameter, `tmplr` will try to locate `.tmplr.yml` recipe file in current folder and run the recipe.
+> To check whether a recipe exists, look for a `.tmplr.yml` file.

 <br/>